nelliemckesson/devops-fg2/ingredients_for_success.md

 * dockerfile

-## Develop on a local development environment that matches production as closely as possible.
+## A local development environment that closely matches production.

 One of the key breakthroughs of the devops idea is giving developers a simple way to install and run the entire app on their local machine.
 Being able to run it on their own system encourages creativity and flexibility, and make development much more fun and productive.